PCB Business Card

 Here's a breakdown of what all these features mean for someone just jumping into PCB design:

-- MATERIAL: You want Normal FR-4.
-Fiberglass based pcb is traditional pcb material.
+- MATERIAL: You want to choose Normal FR-4.
+FR4 is a Fiberglass based insulator pcb and is the most commonly used PCb material.
 Aluminum board is aluminum backed PCB which is useful for custom high-power led boards that will dissipate a lot of heat and need good thermal conductivity.
+Rogers board is an overarching term used for boards with a different insulating material than fiberglass.
+Usually a teflon based or other high tolerance material that is very useful for Radio Frequency applications.
 Rigid flex board is for flexible Pcbs commonly found in high density digital designs.

 - FR4-TG: This is the thermal properties of the PCB selection.
 TG 130-140 is fine, you will not need to reflow this board as it is unpopulated.